srz11d/Bubble-bar-in-R/Script described.md

 ```

 ### Save the file as _png_
-In some versions of R Studio it is possible to export the graph as _PDF_ or _JPG_, however, in my particular case the quality is not the best, hence I saved the file with the following script:
+In some versions of R Studio, it is possible to export the graph as _PDF_ or _JPG_, however, in my particular case the quality is not the best, hence I saved the file with the following script:

 ```
 ggsave("Bubble_plot_more.png", width = 8, height = 6, dpi = 300)
 ```

 ## Result graph
 This is the resulting graph.
-Feel free too change the settings
+Feel free to change the settings

 <img width="935" alt="Screenshot 2023-08-03 at 14 20 12" src="https://github.com/srz11d/Bubble-bar-in-R/assets/135147161/7818c779-78c6-413d-b52c-2b511129a7d7">